pes10k/web-api-manager/README.md

 ---
 There is a [Mocha](https://mochajs.org/) and [Selenium](http://docs.seleniumhq.org/)
 based test suite in place now.
-To run it you'll need to provide the test suite with some GitHub and YouTube credentials (to make check for previous regressions related to cookies and logging into sites).
+To run it you'll need to provide the test suite with some social networking credentials (to make check for previous regressions related to cookies and logging into sites).

 To run the tests, give the following a try: